Zionsville Indoor Percussion (ZIP)

 Classes

 Indiana Percussion Association (IPA) and Winter Guard International (WGI) organize groups in two ways using three-letter acronyms.
 For example, on a schedule, you’ll see (PSA), (PSO), and (PSW).
 The first letter in the acronym denotes whether it is a Percussion (P) or Wind (W).
 The second letter in the acronym refers to the organization type.
 School-affiliated groups are Scholastic (S).
 Independent groups are marked with (I).
 The third letter in the acronym describes the group’s merit.
-Merit-based classifications are from lowest to highest: Novice (N), Regional A (RA), A (A), Open (O), and World (W).
-Groups begin at the lower levels and promote up through the classes as they succeed.
-Zionsville is PSO in 2024, indicating we are a Percussion Scholastic Open class group.
+Merit-based classifications are from lowest to highest: Regional A (RA), A (A), Open (O), and World (W).
+Groups elect which class they wish to participate in, but may be reclassified up or down on the recommendation of judges to IPA or WGI, or by the WGI reclassification committee.
+Zionsville HS is PSO in 2025, indicating we are a Percussion Scholastic Open class group.

 Scoring and Judging

 Every competition has a panel of judges in four categories: music, visual, musical effect, and visual effect.
-Judges evaluate our themed show, which is usually 6- to 7 minutes and contains 3- to 4 songs or parts.
+Judges evaluate our themed show, which is usually 4-6 minutes and contains 3-4 songs or movements.

 Practices